sukikrishna/CS262DesignExercise2/ENGINEERING_NOTEBOOK.md

 We decided to keep the server continuously listening for incoming messages using a dedicated thread without blocking execution.
 Each incoming message spawns a new thread to handle the client request, allowing multiple messages to be received in parallel.
 A timeout mechanism ensures that the server remains responsive and can shut down gracefully when needed.

 ### 5. Thread-Safe Synchronization with Locks
-We use a thread lock to ensure that updates to the logical clock are atomic since multiple threads access the logical clock concurrently (main thread, message processing thread, network listener).
-This prevents race conditions where two threads might update the clock simultaneously, leading to inconsistencies.
+We use a thread lock to ensure that updates to the logical clock are atomic within each VM process.
+Although VMs run as separate processes and do not share memory, each VM still uses internal threads (e.g., the main execution thread, message processing thread, and network listener).
+The thread lock prevents race conditions within a single VM, ensuring that logical clock updates remain consistent when multiple internal threads access it simultaneously.

 ### 6. Logical Clock Update Following [Lamport's algorithm](https://en.wikipedia.org/wiki/Lamport_timestamp)
 Each virtual machine maintains a logical clock that is updated based on Lamport’s logical clock rules: